Manage the Approvals app in Microsoft Teams

 Approvals supports Continuous Access Evaluation (CAE).
 With CAE, you can set up any conditional access policy to restrict any user, app, or service from accessing some resources.
 Once the policy is set, Microsoft Entra ID will reject when the selected entity requests tokens of that particular resource.

 Each team can contain at most 400 approvals templates, and each template can collect a maximum of 50,000 requests based on the current capability in Microsoft Forms.

-The Approvals App logs audit events within the Microsoft 365 Security and Compliance Center.
+The Approvals app logs audit events within the Microsoft Purview compliance portal.
 You can view the audit log.

-Search for activities under Microsoft Teams approvals activities.
+Under Activities, choose the activities that you want to search for under Microsoft Teams approvals activities.

 You can search for the following activities: